 New York CityPASS

-But since we’re all time-budget travelers here and most likely don’t have the time, money, or desire to experience all three, like the bespectacled nerd trying to win the admiration of the quarterback, I’ve done all the homework for you.
+Since we’re all time-budget travelers here and most likely don’t have the time and/or money to experience all three, I’ve done all the homework for you.
 Armed with my New York CityPASS and a winning attitude that sometimes gets me free upgrades and extra curly fries, I took to the skyline of Manhattan so I could finally recommend one as being the best.

-Yo mama The Empire State Building is so massive and home to so many companies that it has its own zip code.
-I mean, we’ve all seen the mailroom, right?–insanity.
-And yes, in this twisted version of The Dating Game size most definitely matters.
-It was built from scratch in just ELEVEN MONTHS and all during the height (depth?) of the Great Depression.
-It took me eleven months just to figure out how to get to work without using GPS and the success rate is still less than 80%.
+The Empire State Building is so big and home to so many companies that it has its own zip code.
+It was built from scratch in just eleven months and all during the height (depth?) of the Great Depression.

 It’s been featured in more than 250 movies and from the observation deck you can see five states–New Jersey, Connecticut, Pennsylvania, Massachusetts, and–spoiler alert–New York.

 The Empire State Building observation deck is best for:

 - movie buffs,

 - and visitors from abroad who probably don’t know about the other two on this list.

 Observatories at the Empire State Building

 The Empire State Building boasts three separate observation decks.
 Here’s a little about each: